Treating Sleep Apnea Riverhead, Roslyn and Nesconset, NY

 What is Oral Appliance Therapy?

-Dr. Caesar has helped many patients with a custom-fitted oral appliance.
-The pharyngometer is again used to obtain the correct bite or “sweet spot”.
-This is the position of your lower jaw that will open up the airway best.
-There is no more “guessing” on how to make your appliance.
+Dr. Caesar has provided many patients with a custom-fitted oral appliance.
+He uses the pharyngometer to obtain the correct bite or “sweet spot” for your mouth.
+This is the best position of your lower jaw that will keep the airway open while you sleep.
+Expect no more “guessing” on how to make your appliance, and for it to fit correctly the first time.

 The doctor is now able to see using technology, the best position for your lower jaw.

-Patients like it because it is comfortable, easy to wear, quiet, portable, convenient for travel, and easy to clean.
+Patients like or treatments because they are easy to wear, quiet, portable, convenient for travel, and easy to clean.